What is ELSA?

-Full time ELSA tuition for the 2014–2015 academic year is $15,302 per semester.
-Part-time tuition is based on an hourly rate of $811 per credit hour.
-Tuition is waived for full-time students taking one class in the January and optional summer terms.
+Full-time tuition for ELSA during the 2016–2017 academic year is $15,913 per semester.
+Part-time tuition is based on an hourly rate of $835 per credit hour.
 Tuition includes all books and required instructional materials.
 Meal plans are optional and may be purchased through the College’s dining services.

 Are there opportunities for grants or scholarships?

 To help ELSA families cover the cost of their child’s education, Elmhurst College recommends that prospective and continuing students apply for federal financial aid.
 Financial aid for ELSA students consists of federal and Elmhurst College grants and federal work study.
 Individual eligibility for grants is based on a student/family’s estimated need.
-Parents of students under the age of 24 may also be eligible to borrow a federal parent PLUS loan.
-The PLUS loan must be repaid while the grants and other gift assistance do not have to be repaid.
 Please refer to the Financing Your Education for ELSA students sheet.

 To apply for federal student aid, please complete the Free Application for Federal Student Aid at www.fafsa.ed.gov.
 The Elmhurst College code is 001676.